 The iliopsoas muscle consists of:

-- Psoas major muscle - originates from the bodies of the vertebrae T12-L4 and the costal processes of the vertebrae L1-L5.
+- Psoas major muscle - originates from the bodies of the vertebrae T12-L4, the intervertebral discs between T12-L4, and the costal processes of the vertebrae L1-L5.
 (The muscle inserts at the lesser trochanter of the femur, as the iliopsoas muscle).

 - Iliacus muscle - runs from the iliac fossa to the lesser trochanter.